-The FCDIV register must be initialized following any reset and any error flags cleared before beginning command execution.
+The steps for executing any of the commands are listed below.
+The FCDIV register must be initialized and any error flags cleared before beginning command execution.
 The command execution steps are:

-1. Write a data value to an address in the FLASH or EEPROM array.
-The address and data information from this write is latched into the FLASH and EEPROM interface.
+1. Write a data value to an address in the FLASH array.
+The address and data information from this write is latched into the FLASH interface.
 This write is a required first step in any command sequence.
 For erase and blank check commands, the value of the data is not important.
-For sector erase commands, the address can be any address in the 512-byte sector of FLASH or 8-byte sector of EEPROM to be erased.
-For mass erase and blank check commands, the address can be any address in the FLASH or EEPROM memory.
-FLASH and EEPROM erase independently of each other.
+For page erase commands, the address may be any address in the 512-byte page of FLASH to be erased.
+For mass erase and blank check commands, the address can be any address in the FLASH memory.
+Whole pages of 512 bytes are the smallest block of FLASH that may be erased.

-Do not program any byte in the FLASH or EEPROM more than once after a successful erase operation.
-Reprogramming bits in a byte which is already programmed is not allowed without first erasing the sector in which the byte resides or mass erasing the entire FLASH or EEPROM memory.
-Programming without first erasing may disturb data stored in the FLASH or EEPROM.
+Do not program any byte in the FLASH more than once after a successful erase operation.
+Reprogramming bits to a byte that is already programmed is not allowed without first erasing the page in which the byte resides or mass erasing the entire FLASH memory.
+Programming without first erasing may disturb data stored in the FLASH.

 - 2. Write the command code for the desired command to FCMD.
-The six valid commands are blank check (0x05), byte program (0x20), burst program (0x25), sector erase (0x40), mass erase (0x41), and sector erase abort (0x47).
+The five valid commands are blank check (0x05), byte program (0x20), burst program (0x25), page erase (0x40), and mass erase (0x41).
 The command code is latched into the command buffer. - 3.
 Write a 1 to the FCBEF bit in FSTAT to clear FCBEF and launch the command (including its address and data information).

 A partial command sequence can be aborted manually by writing a 0 to FCBEF any time after the write to the memory array and before writing the 1 that clears FCBEF and launches the complete command.
-Aborting a command in this way sets the FACCERR access error flag which must be cleared before starting a new command.
+Aborting a command in this way sets the FACCERR access error flag, which must be cleared before starting a new command.

 A strictly monitored procedure must be obeyed or the command will not be accepted.
-This minimizes the possibility of any unintended changes to the memory contents.
+This minimizes the possibility of any unintended changes to the FLASH memory contents.
 The command complete flag (FCCF) indicates when a command is complete.
 The command sequence must be completed by clearing FCBEF to launch the command.
-Figure 4-2 is a flowchart for executing all of the commands except for burst programming and sector erase abort.
+Figure 4-2 is a flowchart for executing all of the commands except for burst programming.
+The FCDIV register must be initialized before using any FLASH commands.
+This must be done only once following a reset.

 Figure 4-2.
-Program and Erase Flowchart
+FLASH Program and Erase Flowchart